brenhertel/SAMLfD/README.md

-# Meta-LfD
+# SAMLfD
-Implementation of Meta-Learning from Demonstration (Meta-LfD) framework using Python.
+Implementation of Similarity-Aware Multi-representational Learning from Demonstration (SAMLfD) framework using Python.

 Mantained by Brendan Hertel (brendan_hertel@student.uml.edu).

-This code follows the implementation proposed by the paper "Meta-Learning from Demonstration using Similarity Maps" by Brendan Hertel and Reza Ahmadzadeh, which can be seen here : N/A <insert link>
+This code follows the implementation proposed by the paper "Similarity-Aware Skill Reproduction based on Multi-Representational Learning from Demonstrations" by Brendan Hertel and Reza Ahmadzadeh, which can be seen here : N/A <insert link>

 An image of the framework process can be seen below: